 The Journey is the Reward

 Finally the sun decided to get up.
-A vibrant yellow paired with a saturated red were painting the sky and let the palm trees appear as if they’re silhouettes.
+A vibrant yellow paired with a saturated red were painting the sky and let the palm trees appear as if they’re two dimensional silhouettes.
 It was not the last time I fell in love with the sunrise.

 We decided to get something to eat and take a sitting-break.
 We actually planned to find a fancy pub, like the ones in epic road trip films, but therefore we should have stopped in Perth – too late, because credulously as we were, we thought we find something along the road.
 So, gas station it was: dry bread, soda and crisps.
 Basically the essentials of the much more down to earth road trip film Paper Towns.